ryan4yin/thiscute.world/content/posts/2024/Q1/my-experience-of-nixos/index.en.md

 Documentation aside, it's obvious that writing automation scripts or choosing automation tools will lead to increasingly complex configurations, and system updates often break some of these functions, requiring you to fix them manually.
 Moreover, they are highly dependent on your current system environment, so when you confidently use them to deploy environments on new machines, you are very likely to encounter various inconsistent environment-related errors that need to be resolved manually.
 Another point is that the scripts you write are likely not to have carefully considered abstraction, modularization, error handling, and other aspects, which will also make it increasingly painful to maintain them as the scale expands.

 Then you discover NixOS, and you realize that its declarative configuration essentially wraps a pile of bash scripts and provides users with a set of clean and simple APIs.
-The actual work it does is exactly the same as the pile of scripts I've been writing for years.
+The actual work it does is exactly the same as the pile of scripts you've been writing for years.

 You try it out and find that the system customization scripts in NixOS are all stored in a repository called Nixpkgs, maintained by thousands of people, with decades of accumulation, and with a very rich and relatively stable declarative abstraction, module system, type system, a large-scale CI system called Hydra specifically developed for this huge software package repository and NixOS system configuration, and a community operation mode that has formed to facilitate collaboration and updating this complex configuration for thousands of people.